Hiking

 NPS photo

-Hiking is the easiest and only way to see Hovenweep’s impressive ancestral Puebloan structures.
-All of Hovenweep’s trails are designed around the structures, although most also offer sweeping views of the surrounding area and closer looks at Hovenweep’s geology and variety of plants.
+Hiking is the only way to see Hovenweep’s impressive ancestral Puebloan structures.
+All of Hovenweep’s trails are designed around the structures.
+They also offer sweeping views of the surrounding area and closer looks at Hovenweep’s geology and variety of plants.

 Respect and Protect

 • You must stay on the trail at all times.
-Stepping off the trail could damage fragile archeological and cultural sites or fragile desert ecosystems.
+Stepping off the trail could damage fragile cultural sites or fragile desert ecosystems.

 • Trails are closed at night.
 You must be off trail by sunset and cannot be on trail before sunrise (times vary by season).

-• Do no touch or enter any structure.
+• Do not touch or enter any structure.
 Not only are they significant cultural heritage sites, but they are also unstable and not fortified.

 Be Prepared: